Olympus under pressure to reveal details of deals

 In it, he also calls on Kikukawa and executive vice president Hisashi Mori to resign.

-Kikukawa told the Nikkei newspaper in an interview that the Gyrus payment was about 30 billion yen (248 million pound), saying this was an amount he had been advised by accountants and lawyers was appropriate.
+Kikukawa told the Nikkei newspaper in an interview that the Gyrus payment was about 30 billion yen ($391 million), saying this was an amount he had been advised by accountants and lawyers was appropriate.

 "We do not think the market's confidence can be restored based on what we heard during the conference call," said analyst Motoya Kohtani of Nomura in a note to clients.